Fifth periodic review of Westminster constituencies: New and abolished constituencies

-NB - the proposed constituency of Birmingham Selly Oak is preceded by the existing constituency of Birmingham Hall Green; and, in turn, the proposed constituency of Birmingham Hall Green is preceded by Birmingham Sparkbrook and Small Heath (see below).
+NB – the proposed constituency of Birmingham Selly Oak is preceded by the existing constituency of Birmingham Hall Green; and, in turn, the proposed constituency of Birmingham Hall Green is preceded by Birmingham Sparkbrook and Small Heath (see below).

 Name changes

-In England, there was a total of 72 linked constituencies which involved a change of name.
+There was a total of 72 linked constituencies which involved a change of name.
 A majority of these involved significant changes resulting from the knock-on impact of new or abolished seats within review areas.
 However, some arose from the consultation process and involved only minor changes.
 The table below lists those constituencies with name changes, indicating the extent of the changes by reference to the proportion of the old constituency included in the new constituency, or the proportion of the new in the old, which ever is the lesser: